 \subsection{Concentrated eigenfunctions of number theoretic graphs}

-The closed orbits machinery could be useful beyond the specific question of expansion.
-Indeed, we use this ideology to construct an eigenfunction with eigenvalue 0, which has a small support in a number theoretic graph.
+The closed orbit machinery could be useful beyond the specific question of expansion.
+Indeed, we use this idea to construct an eigenfunction with eigenvalue 0, which has small support, in a number theoretic graph.